top of page

 Broadband Capabilities and Functionality

-The electrical functionality of a Log-periodic antenna is that of an active broadband array.
+The electrical functionality of a Log-periodic antenna is that of an active frequency agility broadband array.
 This means that it is capable of operating efficiently over a wide spectrum of frequencies, simulating the performance characteristics of a series of full-sized two or three-element Yagi antennas.
 The Yagi antenna is known for its directional properties and gain, and while the Log-periodic antenna shares some visual similarities with the Yagi design, its operational principles and capabilities differ significantly.

 Operational Mechanism

 The Log-periodic design operates in a manner that is quite similar to that of a three-element Yagi antenna.
 However, what sets it apart is the way in which the dipole elements are fed.
 In a Log-periodic antenna, the elements are connected through a common transmission line, allowing for alternate feeding of the dipoles.
 This connection is vital as it enables the antenna to shift its active region in response to changes in frequency.
 As the frequency increases, the active region of the antenna shifts forward along the array, moving towards the shorter elements.
 This dynamic adjustment ensures that the antenna remains efficient across its operational bandwidth.
+Some LPDAs use cold boom others use Hot booms which we will discuss late in this blog.
+LPDA elements is virtually 100% efficient, it also closely matches the 377 ohms impedance of free space, a further contribution to its efficiency.

 Frequency Response and Active Regions